adslbarxatov/EnchantIt/README.md

 ## Description

 As you already understood, this is an unusual application.
 Its task is to _discover and mathematically confirm your ability to influence the surrounding reality not only by actions and words_.
 Yes, there is a theory that describes a very specific mechanism for registering such an influence, which we suggest you test.

-A detailed methodological and physical-mathematical description of this implementation will be available a little later on this page.
+A detailed methodological and physical-mathematical description of this implementation and the project presentation are available above.
 In short:
 - the theory suggests that brain activity (primarily emotional) can distort the electromagnetic fields existing around us;
 - generators of random numbers working on the basis of such fields can perceive these distortions, which will affect the results of their work; moreover, due to the complexity of the generation algorithm, such an effect is difficult to fake;
 - registration of RNG readings for some time can show significant deviations from the norm and link them to any events.

-This application uses the strength of the mobile signal and / or WiFi as an indicator of severe disturbances in the surrounding electromagnetic field, generates a series of random numbers.
-Normally, the average value in such series should be close to the middle of the range of possible values (you will see it on the slider).
-The app will mark and accumulate major deviations from the middle, noting when they occurred.
+This application uses the strength of mobile signal and / or WiFi or the entropy of operating system kernel (“noise” of the processor and timer, fluctuations in the speed of network packets and core temperature) as an indicator of severe disturbances in surrounding electromagnetic field.
+Based on them, it generates a series of random numbers.

+Normally, the average value in such series should be close to the middle of range of possible values (you will see it on the slider).
+The app will catch and accumulate major deviations from the middle, noting when they occurred.
 This will help you understand if you are capable of what can be called “witchcraft” in the past.

-Please note that this method is experimental!
-It is close to scientific, but for now it is not.
+Please note that this _method is experimental_!
+It is close to scientific, but it is not.
 Moreover, it has not yet been tested for the reliability of the results (if at all possible).
 Therefore, for the purity of the experiment:
-- start generation, being in the *area of a stable WiFi and / or mobile network signal*, where serious interruptions and interference are not expected;
+- start generation, being in the area of a stable WiFi signal and / or mobile network, where serious interruptions and interference are not expected; for the method based on the OS kernel entropy, this means the absence of extraneous aggressive radiation;
 - ***do not take the results (especially the first ones) as the ultimate truth and do not react to them too emotionally***;
 - ***do not try to use violence against your device – it will do nothing but break it***;
 - share the results with colleagues and friends (the app has a built-in function) to understand the correctness / incorrectness of the testing method.

-The method is likely to change in future versions.
-In its current form, the lack of positive results will mean nothing.
-However, the _emerging series of deviations in three or more episodes in a row_, which can be easily tracked by the orange color of the indicator, will relatively reliably show some complex distortion of the electromagnetic field, which, even after the generation algorithm, leaves a trace in its operation.
+In the current form of the method, ***an absence of positive results doesn’t mean anything***.
+However, ***their presence relatively reliably shows some complex distortion of electromagnetic field, which, even after the generation algorithm, leaves a trace in its operation***.
 That is, your ability to influence it.

+The test can be considered successfully passed if the ***slider is shifted to the left by a noticeable distance (the scale will change its color to orange) for three or more seconds in a row***.
+This can happen as a result of a high degree of concentration on it, and under the influence of strong emotions of a person who is near the device.
+Try different options – one of them may give the desired effect.

 In general, go for it!
 We really have no idea what the results of this experiment will be.
 Therefore, we hope for your feedback (comments on improving the method, results obtained, suggestions and bug reports) and maximum participation.
 Good luck, novice enchanters!

 #